studioeng/certbot-dns-hurricane-electric/README.rst

 Installation
 ------------

-Install `cerbot-dns-he <https://pypi.org/project/certbot-dns-hurricane-electric/>`_ to your Certbot's environment with pip.
+Install `certbot-dns-hurricane-electric <https://pypi.org/project/certbot-dns-hurricane-electric/>`_ to your Certbot's environment with pip.
 For example, the line below works for me after running ``certbot-auto``.

 .. code-block:: bash